This easy chocolate peppermint fudge is so easy to make and only has 3 ingredients. It will impress your family and

 - First, spray an 8 by 8 inch pan with non stick spray then line with parchment paper.

-- Then, use a medium size saucepan to heat the chocolate chips and sweetened condensed milk.
+- Then, use a medium size saucepan over low heat to melt the chocolate chips and sweetened condensed milk.
 Stir until smooth.

 - Next, pour the mixture into the lined pan and smooth out the mixture with a spoon.

 - After that, sprinkle crushed peppermints or crushed candy canes over top of the fudge.

 - Then, place the pan in the fridge to set up.